 A dissolution/divorce is often fraught with emotional issues regarding custody and hurt feelings.
-At Barrett Law we take a very personal approach to helping our clients through this difficult time.
+At Dallara Law we take a very personal approach to helping our clients through this difficult time.

 We encourage settlement when the parties can work out their differences with a little guidance.
 Reaching a settlement without going to court reduces both the legal and emotional costs on both spouses and most importantly, is of benefit to the children who will be facing the challenges of a new and uncertain future.
 However, if settlement is not possible we provide all of our experience and skill to protect the interests of our client.

 Divorce does not have to be a costly, emotional process.
 When the parties are amicable, it can even be done without going to court.
 We can help with filing the necessary paperwork, saving the parties time and making sure it is done correctly.
 A divorce can be final within six months.